baileySoobinPark/vv/reference/VerifyName Integration Steps/verifyname-testing-with-robotvasp/verifyname-testing-robot-vasp-deposit.md

     * **Expected Result**

-    * Robot VASP 가 Beneficiary VASP 으로 부터 받은 항목별 검증 결과를 바탕으로 판단한 최종 결과가 “verification\_result” 필드로 리턴 됩니다.

-    * 항목별 검증 결과 예시
+    * The verification\_result field returns the final result determined by the Robot VASP based on the itemized verification results received from the Beneficiary VASP.

     ```json
       "verification_results": {